escobard/cloud-apps/README.md

-# create-app
+# create-cloud-apps

-An enterprise platform boilerplate, powered by React, Node, Postgres, Jest and Docker.
+A cloud platform boilerplate, powered by React, Node, Postgres, Jest and Docker.

 Production version available here: http://create-app.us-east-2.elasticbeanstalk.com/

 ## About the Product

-In software enterprises, its common to have a variety of applications written in multiple programming languages.

-This product aims to challenge the norm, by using a single programming language (JavaScript) and common design patterns to power a software system.
+In software enterprises its common to have a variety of applications written in multiple programming languages.
+This product aims to challenge the norm by leveraging a JavaScript infrastructure with common design patterns to power a cloud based software system.

-For a deeper dive into the drivers behind this project, read through [`documentation/concept.md`](https://github.com/escobard/create-app/blob/master/documentation/concept.md)

 ## Scripts - this area needs work
  These scripts assume the user is on the root directory and has `npm`, `node`, `docker` & `docker-compose` installed.